tylergneill/skrutable/manual.md

-# Skrutable
+# skrutable

-The Skrutable library is meant to make Sanskrit text processing less “inscrutible”, both for interested laypeople and for serious students and scholars, especially those who know a bit of Python and are curious to peek under the hood.
+The `skrutable` library is meant to make Sanskrit text processing less “inscrutible”, both for interested laypeople and for serious students and scholars, especially those who know a bit of Python and are curious to peek under the hood.

 # Features